docjyJ/aio-stalwart/README.md

 This container is used in [Nextcloud All-in-one](https://github.com/nextcloud/all-in-one/tree/main/community-containers/stalwart) to provide a mail server.

+This container works with the [caddy community container](https://github.com/nextcloud/all-in-one/tree/main/community-containers/caddy) as reverse proxy.

 Compared to a default Stalwart container, this container allows:
 - Automatically configures a mail server and *(In progress) tutorials for actions need to be done manually and advanced feature*.
 - Compatible with Nextcloud AIO backups.